scrabbletank/farhome-rules/rulesdoc.md

 #### Second Wind
 *Requires 1 Stamina*

-While in combat you may spend 3 AP on your turn to use a Healing Surge.
+While in combat you may spend 3 AP on your turn to roll a free Healing Surge.
 This can be used once per rest.

 #### Battering Ram
 *Requires 3 Stamina*